-The Best Labor Day Sales Happening Right Now, All in One Place
+All the Best Labor Day Sales to Score This Week

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

-Labor Day week is here and the end-of-summer deals have already begun.
+Labor Day week is here, and the end-of-summer deals have already begun.
 Many Labor Day sales have already kicked off and will be live through Sept.
-2, while other deals will end earlier.
+1, while other deals will end earlier.

 There are tons of Labor Day and end-of-summer deals to sift through, and it can be overwhelming to figure out what’s worth shopping this week through the long weekend.
 Fortunately, we’ve done the work for you this year, so you can bookmark this page and reference it for all the best deals (we’ll be updating it daily!).